Pttn/rieMiner/README.md

 ## Benchmarking

 rieMiner provides a way to test the performance of a computer, and compare with others.
 This feature can also be used to appreciate the improvements when trying to improve the miner algorithm.
 When sharing benchmark results, you must always communicate the difficulty, the sieve size, the test duration, the CPU model, the memory speeds (frequency and CL), the miner version, and the OS.
+Also, do not forget to precise if you changed other options, like the SieveWorkers or Bits.

 To compare two different platforms, you must absolutely test with the same difficulty, during enough time.
 The proposed parameters, conditions and interpretations for serious benchmarking are: